 The defender sliding in but not getting a touch, the keeper diving pointlessly despite clearly knowing he’s already been beaten, the player sending in the cross being Roy Keane wearing No.9.

 The advertising hoardings behind the goal, the steward throwing his hands up in the air, Sharpe continuing his run but turning to watch the ball hit the back of the net.
-This is what goals should look like.
+This is what every goal should look like.

 As for the flick itself, why hasn’t someone come up with a name for it yet?
 It’s not quite a backheel, but just flick definitely doesn’t do it justice.
 You could add sublime, sumptuous, even impudent as a kicker, sure, but considering kicking a ball with the outside of your boot has got its own name – a trivela – it really is about time we had a term for this kind of finish, too.